Automate the Right Things—Not Everything: A Guide for Startups

 Effort | How complex is the automation (tools, API, logic needed)? |

-📊 Score each process 1–5 per category → Calculate (Reach × Impact × Confidence) ÷ Effort
+📊 Score each process 1–5 per category → Calculate (Reach × Impact × Confidence) ÷ Effort.
+Focus on high-score, low-effort processes first.

 ✅ Step 3: Match to No-Code Tools (Before Custom Dev)